RoBoT095/printnotes/README.md

 ## Supported Platforms

 I will release apps when I feel like the app is more complete!
+Also, ordered a mac mini which is coming soon so I can test on MacOS and iOS :D

 - [ ] Android `coming soon`
 - [ ] iOS `coming soon`